callum-savage/waterbom/README.md

         -   e.g. The response from `get_station_info`
     -   [ ] Tidy up function args to be snake_case, even when API differs
 -   [ ] Submit to CRAN
+    -   [ ] Ensure package import minimal versions are sensible (currently using latest version)
+    -   [ ] Polish all errors and warnings
+    -   [ ] Ensure documentation formatting follows good practice conventions
+    -   [ ] Test that the API hasn't changed